 Today, Neidpath Castle serves as a function venue while remaining a privately owned property of the Earl of Wemyss and March.

 Getting to Neidpath Castle is simple.
 It is just off the A72 west of Peebles, and is well signposted.
 However, it is not generally open to the public.
-Guided tours are available on select dates, typically from May to October.
+Guided tours are available on select dates, typically from May to October and are well worth your time.
 Alternatively, private tours can be arranged by appointment throughout the year.
 See the castle’s website (below) for more details.

 You can view the exterior of the castle from the footpath along the banks of the River Tweed, with perhaps the best views being from the south bank, just west of the castle.